lutwidse/friend-tech-api/README.md

 1. Rate limits are poorly implemented in SMS authentication thus bypass is possible.
 2. Invite codes are redeemable as much as you want to deplete since there is no flag.
+3. "Who" sent a message to the group is retrievable.

 ## 3. Problem